 Be it Windows XP, Windows 7 or Windows 10, Recycle Bin is one of the most used areas of Windows operating system.
-In fact, when you perform a clean install of Windows 7, Windows 8 or Windows 10, Recycle Bin is the only icon that we get to see on the desktop.
+In fact, when you perform a clean install of Windows 7, Windows 8 or Windows 10, Windows OS automatically places the Recycle Bin icon on the desktop.

 The good thing is that Windows 10 allows users pin Recycle Bin to the taskbar with a few mouse clicks, without the help of third-party utilities.
 Though there is no Pin to taskbar option in the Recycle Bin context menu, here is how you can easily pin Recycle Bin to the taskbar in Windows 10.